 Our favorite tends to be Paradise Garden Grill, as it serves full meals that are ambitious and delightful.
 Last year, we joined Guy Selga of TouringPlans.com to devour the Whole Fried Fish, which tastes so much better than it looks.
 I’m also a big fan of the Bánh Mì, if you want something a bit more…conventional.

 It’s a great little celebration, and really makes me wish that Disney went through with its plan for a series of “Small World Celebrations” that began several years ago with Opa!
 A Greek Celebration.
-Perhaps with Star Wars: Galaxy’s Edge opening this summer, DCA will start offering some counter-programming to draw locals away from Disneyland.
+Perhaps now that Star Wars: Galaxy’s Edge is open, DCA will start offering some counter-programming to draw locals away from Disneyland.

-Rather, there is actual entertainment and and educational component that feels inspired by actual Lunar New Year celebrations, that give guests an authentic slice of culture alongside the fun of the Mulan processional and special character meet and greets.
+The Lunar New Year entertainment is great.
+There’s an educational component that feels inspired by actual Lunar New Year celebrations.
+This provides guests an authentic slice of culture alongside the fun of the Mulan processional and special character meet and greets.